rynonl/apimok/README.md

 ===================

 - Does not support cross-domain api requests so your test suite must run with the node server.
-- No command line support
 - No integration with build servers(CruiseControl, Jenkins, etc)
-- Only supports Json requests
+- Only supports Json responses.